'Tandem swap could take Russia to new political era'

 ‘Russian economic system needs shake-up’

-”It is evident that Russia needs innovation.
+Andrey Kortunov, vice president of the Eurasia Foundation, hopes that Dmitry Medvedev will find ways to continue his initiatives towards modernization when he becomes Russia’s prime minister.”It is evident that Russia needs innovation.
 Russia needs modernization,” he said.
 “We need to move away from an energy economy to a knowledge-based economy.
 We need to pay much more attention to small business.
 We need to reform and to modernize our financial system, so there are ways in which we can protect ourselves against the downturns of global markets and I hope that this is something that the new president and the new prime minister will concentrate on.”